vslyo/vslyo.github.io/research-work.md

 * [Quantum Measurement and Objective Classical Reality](https://www.mdpi.com/2673-9984/9/1/16): A precursor to the work on correlation as a resource.
 An explicit unitary quantum measurment procedure is developed.
 The backbone for this work and more details can be found in our earlier work: [Measurement in a Unitary World](https://arxiv.org/abs/2212.03829).
 * [Is Fuchs Wigner's friend?](fuchs.pdf): Or an analysis of Wigner’s Friend scenarios in the context of QBism, a comparison to the Relational Perspective and a glance at how an explanation could emerge out of the Many Worlds Interpretation.
 * [Quantum Mechanics from an Information Theory Perspective](qm-it.pdf): My master thesis exploring quantum mechanics starting from the principle of information conservation.
 * [Interaction Free Measurement](interaction-free.pdf): Not only can the state of a system be measured without interacting with it, but using quantum mechanics it can be done almost certainly with almost no chance of destroying the state!
 * [Knowledge in Quantum Mechanics](quantum-knowledge.pdf): Can quantum mechanics explain the concept of knowledge?
 * [Quantum Nature of Classical Information](quantum-nature.pdf): Originally submitted for a course project requirement, this paper explores how classical information could be interpretted quantum mechanically.

 #### Information Field Theory
 The other part of my doctoral studies involves work on information field theory and specifically radio interferometric imaging.
+* [Introduction to Information Field Theory](intro-ift.pdf): A talk I gave about the work we do in our group.
+* [Multifrequency imaging of Elias27](multifrequency-imaging.pdf): Preliminary results for multifrequency imaging of Elias27, a protoplanetary disk, using [NIFTy](https://gitlab.mpcdf.mpg.de/ift/nifty) and [resolve](https://gitlab.mpcdf.mpg.de/ift/resolve).
+This is work done in the context of the [BRAIN study](https://www.mdpi.com/2673-9984/9/1/18).
+* [Pauli Matrix for Stokes Representation](Pauli_matrix_exponential.pdf): The Stokes matrix for light polarization in terms of the Pauli algebra.

 #### Memes
 * [Memegenesis](memegenesis.pdf): Can memes be modelled in physics?
 As a bonus, the answers to all questions of the universe: [Twenty Four](twenty-four.pdf).
 * [Cosmic Rays and US Presidential Memes](cosmic-rays-memes.pdf) Inferring the dankness field of US presidential memes, joint work with Andrés Ramirez⁩.

 ## Miscellanea
-From the more mathematical
+From the more mathy...
 * [Effective Expansion](effective-expansion.pdf) - as part of a seminar
 * [Supersymmetry](supersymmetry-seminar.pdf) - as part of a seminar
 * [Integrality of the Multinomial Coefficients](multinomial-integrality.pdf)